 - The Jeff Stone Award was presented to Christy Tiballi and Erik Schlopy.
 Erika Nourjian received the Betsy Snite Award.

 - The single and double Mt Mansfield chairs made their last runs.
-They were dismantled to make room for the new quad.
+They were dismantled to make room for the new high speed quad.

 - The quad was named the “Forerunner” and was zipping skiers to the top in no time.

-- Tom Amidon returned for a second stint as president.
+- Tom Amidon returned for a second stint as Club President.

-- Chip Knight was the year’s recipient of the Jeff Stone Award.
-The Betsy Snite went to Shelly Scipione.
+- Chip Knight (JIII) was the year’s recipient of the Jeff Stone Award.
+The Betsy Snite Award went to Shelly Scipione.